MIACollaborative/pJITAI-toolbox/README.md

 # Ways of Running this Repo

 You can run this repo either on 1. local environment, or 2.
 Docker.
-Explanations on how to run Docker can be found under 'Running on Docker.'
+Explanations on how to run Docker can be found under '2.
+Running on Docker.'

 # 1. Running on Local